 Photo by Linda Källérus

-RICHARD ALAN LUGO was born in Westchester, NY, where he began studying martial arts at the age of four.
-After 10 years of disciplined training he took an interest in musical theatre and dance (jazz, tap, hip-hop), performing a number of featured and principal roles.
-Having earned a Helen Hayes Theatre Award for The King & I, he set himself on a path to continue pursuing the performing arts.
+Richard Alan Lugo grew up in Westchester, NY, where he began his decade-long training in martial arts at the age of four.
+He then ventured into high school musical theatre and developed a passion for dance, regularly studying jazz, hip-hop, and tap.
+He performed a number of featured and principal roles onstage and, having earned a Helen Hayes H.S.
+Theater Award, he set himself on a path to fully pursue the performing arts.

 Rich continued his education at Colorado State University, graduating in May 2009 with a BA in Dance.
 Throughout his time training in modern, ballet, and dance composition, he also served for two years as an on-scholarship member of the CSU Tour Dance Company under Chung-Fu Chang.
 While performing on campus, regionally, and with TDC in school communities throughout northeastern Colorado, Rich also danced at the American College Dance Festival (Irvine, CA) and the IX Festival Internacional de Danza Contemporanea Avant Garde (Merida, Mexico).
 He has worked with guest artists including Gabe Masson, Katie Elliott, Kim Neal Nofsinger, Mary Wohl Haan, and Diavolo Dance Theatre.
 Having also developed a great interest in choreography, Rich created 14 pieces during his time as a Dance major, three of which were juried by faculty for performance on the main stage and in the TDC repertory.